 When space becomes available, the first person on the list is notified in writing or by phone.
 They have a set time to respond, or the space will be released to the next person on the list.

 Interchanging parking privileges with family and friends is considered improper usage of parking and could cause parking privileges to be revoked.

-In general, a tire boot/impound will occur when a vehicle is located on university property and has four outstanding or open parking citations.
+In general, a tire boot/impound will occur when a vehicle is located on university property and has three outstanding or open parking citations.
 It can also occur when the vehicle displays a revoked, altered or stolen permit.
 Blocking a through-way or emergency access lane may also result in a vehicle being impounded.
 Please see the Citations page for more detailed information.